bruno-medeiros1/elytra-essentials/.github/README.md

 4. Restart your server.
 This will generate the default configuration files in the `plugins/ElytraEssentials/` folder.

-### Update Guide
+## Update Guide
 For most updates that include bug fixes and small feature additions, you do not need to reset your configuration files.
 1. Stop your server.
 2. Delete the old `ElytraEssentials-x.x.x.jar` file from your `/plugins` folder.
 3. Place the new, downloaded .jar file into your `/plugins` folder and remove the old one.
 4. Start your server.
 Your existing `config.yml`, `messages.yml`, `shop.yml`, and `achievements.yml` will be used automatically.

+> [!WARNING]
-However, always check the changelog before updating.
+> Always check the changelog before updating.
 It will state if a configuration reset is necessary.
 If a reset is recommended, back up your existing `plugins/ElytraEssentials` folder and delete the necessary configuration files.
 The database folder is not recommended to be deleted since it will erase your player's data

-### Configuration
+## Configuration
 By default, the plugin is configured to work "out of the box" using a local SQLite database file, requiring no extra setup.
 1. Database (Optional): If you want to use a dedicated MySQL database, stop your server and edit the config.yml file:
    - Change storage type from SQLITE to MYSQL.